-2020 marks the 100th anniversary of the ratification of the 19th Amendment, which legalized women’s right to vote – what an exciting time to celebrate Women's History Month in March.
-Connecticut is rich with stories of female trailblazers who influenced American history.
+March is Women's History Month and Connecticut is rich with stories of female trailblazers who influenced American history.
 Explore the state that spawned the first boarding school for women of color, the home of one of the nation’s first female architects, and more!
 The Connecticut Women's Heritage Trail is filled with ways to celebrate strong women from our state.
 Here are some historic landmarks on the trail and events to honor Women’s History in Connecticut.

 Events to Honor Strong Women

 The New Britain Museum of American Art is holding a variety of in-person and virtual Women’s History Month events including a Women’s History Trivia Night, a Virtual Gallery Talk highlighting women artists, and more.

 Celebrate the strong women who continue to soar in aerospace and engineering careers atNew England Air Museum’s Women Take Flight event.
 Engage in socially distant conversations with women in the aerospace industry or watch virtual talks including videos from prior Women Take Flight keynote speakers as well as links to Women Take Flight Virtual exhibitors.

 - Honor women artists at the Yale Center for British Art’s event, Art in Focus.
 Inspired by Yale University’s celebration of fifty years of coeducation in Yale college and 150 years of coeducation in Yale graduate programs, Art in Focus: Women From the Center highlights women artists whose inventive art practices have enabled them to stake out space in the art world.